owennewo/STM32DuinoExamples_LL/examples/LL_TIM/README.md

   - LL_TIM_COUNTERMODE_CENTER_UP

 You may also wish to change the repition counter using LL_TIM_SetRepetitionCounter.
 This can be used to control how often an `update event` occurs.  e.g. if you set it to 1 then it'll skip one `update event` and the timer scoped interrupt will fire every other counter reset.
 You might use a value of 1 for an updown counter where you only want an update event on an `underflow` reset (after down) not at `overflow` (after up).

-## PWM2
-By default `Arduino APIs` will be using `LL_TIM_OCMODE_PWM` - this basically will make the gpio go from low to high at the timer channels change count.
-What happens if you want it to go from high to low?
-You should use `LL_TIM_OCMODE_PWM2`.
-A typical application for this is where you have 2 pins which you want to do PWM on but one must be off when the other is on.
-Each pin would need to be on the same timer but use different channels.

-Note, perhaps a better way to do this is using complementary channels (`CH1 CH1N`) where multiple gpios are managed on the same channel.

 ## Complementary channels CH1 CH1N and dead time
 I'm still not 100% sure I understand complementaty channels and timers but I have an example that works for me!